Guide written by:

 Negative hook angle

 These blades are designed for radial arm or mitre saws.
-Carbide tipsflank backwards to slow the feed rate.
-This also reduces the risk of kickback, improving safety.
+The tips of these teeth flank backwards to slow the feed rate.
+This also reduces the risk of kickback and makes the blade safer to use.

-Scrap lumber or demolition lumber may contain hard foreign bodies, such as nails or gravel, which can break a conventional saw blade.
+Scrap lumber or demolition lumber may contain hard foreign bodies such as nails or gravel, which can break a conventional saw blade.
 The teeth of these special blades are narrower and are made of a softer carbide that absorbs the shocks.
-These blades are perfect for disassembling wooden palettes!
+These blades are perfect for cutting up wooden pallets!

 HSS blades or carbide-tipped saw blades

-These blades are inexpensive and can be sharpened easily – which is useful, as they tend to dull quickly.
-They are designed to be used with solid wood.
+High Speed Steel (HSS) blades are inexpensive and can be sharpened easily – which is useful, as they tend to dull quickly.
+These blades are designed to be used with solid wood.
+While HSS is an increasingly rare option for circular saws, you will often find these blades on log saws.

 Carbide-tipped saw blades

-Blades with carbide tips can cut up to fifty times longer than all-steel blades.
-This type of blade is, therefore, a obvious choice when you are cutting hardwood , which can dull steel blades very quickly.
-This is particularly true for chipboard, MDF and plywood.
-Note that this type of blade is not as easy to sharpen.
+Blades with carbide tips can cut up to fifty times longer than bare steel blades.
+This type of blade is therefore a great option for cutting hardwood, plywood or chipboard which can all dull steel blades very quickly.
+Note that this type of blade is not as easy to sharpen as other blades.
+Tungsten carbide is often abbreviated as TC or TCT (tungsten carbide tips).

 Saw blades for non-ferrous metals and plastic